Editorial Policies

 a.
 Reporting Standards

 Authors of reports of original research should present an accurate account of the work performed and an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 b.
 Originality and Plagiarism